jotabraga/e-vent-frontend/README.md

 - [x] Certificate
 ### Future improvements 🔮
 - [ ] Mobile version
+- [ ] Dynamic data to complete certificates
 - [ ] Certificate only at the end of event
 ## Tech tools 🔧
 The following tools and frameworks were used in the construction of the project:<br>